 Ticked a few things off the to do list the past few days.

-New Years Eve day, Dawn worked on the masts and booms filling all the holes we don’t need anymore with Belzona 1111.
+New Years Eve day, Dawn worked on the masts and booms filling all the holes we don't need anymore with Belzona 1111.
 Thanks to at for helping us get started.
 Dawn is really good at these kinds of projects that require being neat and detailed oriented.
 I'm better at breaking things an making a mess.

 The bilge hoses have all been replaced.
 This took a little longer than planned because I used stiffer hose which added some unforeseen complexity.
 It also became delayed due to an apparent shortage of 316 SS hose clamps in the size I needed.
 Fisheries Supply in Seattle is horrible at managing their stock, but their prices are better than West Marine.
 Included in this a Perko bronze strainer for the manual bilg pump and an inline check-valv on the stern end of the secondaylarge bilge pump.
 I am considering walling off the aft-most section of the bilge to minimize the area which stays wet.
 We would place the primary pump in that section but if we had more water than that then it flow over the wall and we would kick on the secondary pump.
 We also need to put a float switch on the primary bilge pump, currently it is only enabled by the breaker switch.